Secondary employment

 Applies specifically to teaching staff

-Teaching staff have extended opportunities to take on R&D secondary employment
+Teachers have an extended opportunitiy to take on R&D secondary employment and thus an extended obligation tosecondary employment

 In order for the knowledge and expertise present in the University to benefit society, teaching staff members at the University have a greater opportunity to hold certain forms of secondary employment than other employees.